 Local Insights

 Bicycles are an ideal mode of travel on the Outer Banks, combining exercise with efficiency while touring the countless natural, cultural, and historic landmarks.
-This photostory focuses on established public paths, intentionally omitting dangerous dragways.
-For example: Although inspiring rides along the Atlantic “Beach Road” are possible in the winter months, they are not recommended during the busy summer season due to erratic traffic and sand strewn shoulders.
+This photo story focuses on established public paths, intentionally omitting dangerous dragways.
+For example: Inspiring rides along the Atlantic “Beach Road” are possible in the off-season, but are not recommended during the busy summer season due to erratic traffic and sand strewn shoulders.

 Concerning bridges, riding from the mainland to the barrier islands is not advised, based on 55-mph speed limits, exposure to vehicles, and isolation from emergency services.
 However, advanced cyclists and bikepackers do benefit from wider shoulders, decent visibility and “Share the Road” signage on the 3-mile Basnight Bridge, Ethridge Bridge, and “Jug Handle” Bridge which combine to connect Nags Head and Bodie Island to Rodanthe and Hatteras Island.

 This project was made possible by a grant from the Outer Banks Community Foundation, which allowed for the purchase of a fat bike and gear from Manteo Cyclery.
-The grant was also used to fund a 1-month bikepacking trek from Roanoke Island to False Cape, VA in February 2025.
-This expedition included primitive tent camping through a snowstorm, followed by a week at Oregon Inlet Campground, and THE OBX WAY.
+The grant also funded a 1-month bikepacking trek from Roanoke Island to False Cape, VA in February 2025.
+This expedition included primitive tent camping through a snowstorm, followed by a week at Oregon Inlet Campground, and THE OBX WAY adopting the beach S of ORV Ramp 4 access.